isomerpages/pa-chingay/_about-us/The Chingay Timeline.md

 <img src="/images/About%20Us/Timeline/2017.png" alt="remake of the first tiger float" style="width:160px; float:left;"/>

-Chingay 45 was celebrated with the nostalgic re-enactment of iconic parade performances including the Remake Of The First Tiger Float.
+Chingay 45 was celebrated with the nostalgic re-enactment of iconic parade performances including the Remake Of The First Tiger Float.<br><br>

 <hr/>